Golgautier/nke-labs/04_Nutanix_CSI_Block_Usage/readme.md

 The CSI driver can use block storage (using Nutanix Volumes) and files storage (using Nutanix Files).
 We often use block storage by default, for RWO (Read Write Once persistent Volume) and files storage for RWX (Read WRite Many) access.

 To create a persistent volume (PV) on a Kubernetes cluster, you need to do a persistent volume claim (PVC).
-This PVC will use a storage class (SC) to get all needed informations to request PV creation.
+This PVC will use a storage class (SC) to get all needed information to request PV creation.

 You can have (only) one default Storage Class on your kubernetes cluster.
 If your PVC does not specify Storage Class, the default one will be used.